lingqingmeng/lingqingmeng.com/src/content/about/index.md

 We are building 3 primary components:

-Automate processes to minimize opex - custodianship, exchange rate volatility, integrations with exchanges.
+1. Automate processes to minimize opex
+2. Custodianship
+3. Exchange rate volatility

 Protection with industry leading security.